 - Improved security.
 The IPv6 protocol can be improved with IPsec (Internet Protocol Security) in order to manage the encryption and authentication between hosts.
 This new protocol provides a strong end-to-end security framework for data transfer.

 - Improved efficiency.
-Package management is much more efficient in IPv6.
+Package management is much more efficient.

 IPv4 vs. IPv6